 IMPORTANT – At a minimum you HAVE TO arrange flights and accommodation BEFORE you apply for your documents as those details need to be included on the document applications.

-Note that each State may have different costs, forms and processes for entry - for example, in Queensland you do need to complete a separate B709A application but in other states you may not have to.
+Note that each State may have different costs, forms and processes for entry.
 Sometimes you can email your applications and may or may not receive a confirmation by email, but the original Permit and B709A Certificate will arrive by post.

 If you are travelling through different states with your firearms you may need separate Permits for every state.
 Some states will accept other states overseas Visitor Firearms Permit, check on the Police website for this.